Shift your ride

 City Council adopted the Sustainable Transportation Plan in March 2022.
 The Plan was developed to establish the long-range vision for how we travel on the island by providing a transportation system (streets, transit, trails, etc.) that improves mobility and safety for all users while respecting the character of neighborhoods and maintaining a climate resilient environment.

-Scenario 2, “Connecting Centers” was identified as the preferred implementation plan and staff is currently developing a work plan of next steps for the Council’s review and direction.
-Scenario 2 is geared toward encouraging the City to make new investments in transportation projects and programs, with potential voter-supported funding as a complement early on or midway through implementation.
+Scenario 2, “Connecting Centers” was identified as the preferred implementation plan and encourages the City to make new investments in transportation projects and programs, with potential voter-supported funding as a complement early on or midway through implementation.
 With nearly $31 million available over 6 years, this scenario focuses on rapid implementation and delivery of a marquee “Connecting Centers” project that would provide a complete all-ages-and-abilities spine, as well as traffic calming projects on key routes.